viacoin/vialectrum/README.rst

-Vialectrum - Lightweight Litecoin client
+Vialectrum - Lightweight Viacoin client
 ==========================================

-Vialectrum is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Vialectrum is a port of Electrum, the Bitcoin wallet, to Viacoin.

 ::